 SCGC 2017 proved to be just as much of a success as the previous year.
 Over 1000 people attended, with a wider range of traders present, special guests including artists Connor Boyle, Dylan Teague, The Etherington Brothers and author Steve Lockley, and an expanded gaming area with both VR and analogue gaming on offer.
 Oh, there were also pirates singing songs about gaming too…

-The Swansea Comic and Gaming Convention’s future is looking bright.
-This year the Directors have been bolstered by a planning committee of volunteers, each one just as enthusiastic about the event’s aims and ethos – a local convention, by genuine enthusiasts for genuine enthusiasts and focused squarely on promoting and celebrating all aspects of both comics and gaming.
+In 2018 the Directors were bolstered by a planning committee of volunteers, each one just as enthusiastic about the event’s aims and ethos – a local convention, by genuine enthusiasts for genuine enthusiasts and focused squarely on promoting and celebrating all aspects of both comics and gaming.
 The event raised over £3000 for Blood Bikes Wales, and saw appearances by game designer Andy Chambers, artists Simon Bisley, The Etherington Brothers and Dylan Teague, musicians Captain Meatshield and Death Ingloria and an expanded selection of traders and free-to-participate games, demonstrations and panels.

 We couldn’t make SCGC happen without a lot of help from a whole buch of amazing volunteers, so here’s a list of thanks;